What is Pinta Medellín Art Week?

-It is an intensive five-day cultural program that activates Panama City through contemporary art, with a curated agenda including exhibitions, tours, conversations, special events, and activities open to the public.
+It is an intensive five-day cultural program that activates the city of Medellín through contemporary art, featuring a curated agenda that includes exhibitions, guided tours, talks, special events, and activities open to the public.

-What is the conceptual framework of the 2026 edition?
+What is the conceptual focus of the 2026 edition?

-Why does Central America occupy a central role this year?
+Why does Latin America take center stage this year?

-The aim is not only to highlight Panamanian art and culture, but to understand them within a broader Central American cartography, where the richness, complexity, and diversity of the region’s artistic practices converge.
-Central America is understood as a dynamic flow of cultural production, exchange, and critical thought.
+The goal is not only to highlight Medellín’s local art and culture, but to understand it within a broader Latin American cartography where the richness, complexity, and diversity of artistic practices across the region converge, viewing Latin America as a dynamic flow of cultural production, exchange, and critical thinking.

 What role does the FORUM play within Art Week?